stephanie-finnigan/MP-tech-test/readme.md

 Q3.
 What further steps would you take to improve the solution given more time?

 	- Implement a full EntityFramework DbContext.
-	- Add an Order & Order_Item entities/tables to the context
+	- Add an Order & Order_Item entities/tables to the context.
 	- Add more test coverage for orders with more than 1 product.
+	- Add error/exception handling to logic & data access classes.

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)